 ~$14-18 · ASIN: B0BPHCRZQ3

-Onsen Secret leans into its Japanese onsen (hot spring) mineral-inspired positioning with a clean formula built on a mix of marula, argan, and jojoba oils.
-It's free from parabens and synthetic fragrance, which makes it a strong choice for sensitive skin or anyone trying to minimize chemical exposure.
-The roller ball applicator is my favorite applicator format -- precise, zero waste, and the massage action stimulates nail growth.
-A premium option that earns its price.
+Onsen Secret leans into its Japanese onsen (hot spring) mineral-inspired positioning with a formula built on a mix of marula, argan, and jojoba oils.
+It's free from parabens and synthetic fragrance, which makes it a strong choice for fragrance-minimal routines.
+The roller ball applicator is my favorite applicator format -- precise, low-mess, and easy to swipe around the nail base.
+A premium option that earns its price if you like the applicator.

 Pros